fmaletski/enron-poi-identifier/ROADMAP.md

 2. Import features to a workspace, overall exploration.
+* Done.

 3. Create prototype of algorithms.
+*Done.*

 4. Use CV to fine tune each algorithm (3 passes).

 5. Evaluate performance, choose final algorithm.

-6. Fine tune it for production (5 passes)

-7. Evaluate performance, write report.
+6. Evaluate performance, write report.